glebmark/Zettlr-to-Obsidian-Migration/README.md

   Removes duplicate title text after a link (e.g., `[[title]] title` → `[[title]]`), even if followed by punctuation.
 - **Safe Link Handling:**
   If a link cannot be resolved, the original link is preserved — no links are lost.
+- **Asset Organization:**
+  Moves all `.png` files from the root of your notes directory into an `assets` folder for better organization.
 - **Robust Regex Handling:**
   Handles various filename and link patterns, including those with or without spaces, brackets, or special characters.